+House Staff also should be aware of federal, state, and payer regulations related to billing for physician services in a teaching hospital, and these may vary as to a House Staff member's credentialing and/or program.
 If you have questions concerning compliance issues or would like more information, contact the Office of Compliance & Corporate Integrity at 615-343-7266 or visit their website.
-To report compliance concerns, you may also use the VUMC Compliance Integrity Line.
+To report compliance concerns, you may also use the YUMC Compliance Integrity Line.
 It is available 24/7, and you do not have to leave your name.

-S. CONFLICT OF INTEREST POLICY/VENDOR INTERACTIONS
+CONFLICT OF INTEREST POLICY/VENDOR INTERACTIONS

 The relationships between VUMC, the individual members of its community, and the healthcare industry have grown increasingly complex.
 As a result, there may be opportunities for professional interaction and development that may benefit VUMC and its individual members but which may also present the potential for or the appearance of conflicting loyalties and responsibilities for the individuals within the VUMC community.
 Given this, VUMC maintains policies that address conflict of interest between its employees (including House Staff) and the health care industry and how vendors are allowed to interact with House Staff.
 The core of the policies state that House Staff may not accept gifts from heath care industry (HCI), may not accept meals funded directly by HCI, may attend certain educational activities sponsored by industry that are approved and comply with the COI policy, and under certain conditions may be sponsored by grants from HCI.
-For more information regarding the Conflict of Interest and Vendor Interaction policies, please see the following link to the policies.
+For more information regarding the Conflict of Interest and Vendor Interaction policies, please see the following link to the policies and refer specific questions to the DIO.

-https://vanderbilt.policytech.com/dotNet/documents/?docid=16426
+https://vanderbilt.policytech.com/docview/?docid=28529

-T. POLICY ON HOUSE STAFF TRANSFERS
+POLICY ON HOUSE STAFF TRANSFERS